JurgenVanpeteghem/FLWSB/README.md

 # FLWSB
 Flexible LoRaWAN Sensor Board - Hardware design

+this project was built upon a previous iteration.
+You can find the full documentation of this here: https://github.com/Dacetylan/FLWSB?fbclid=IwAR1HLporIOgVgvebDwlQVPCnp9HiQH27QhrYqrgZZ_8g4kAjzjsdf1E0I3I

 # Mistakes that were corrected
 - In the previous version of the FLWSB the RX an TX lines were connected incorrectly to the LoraWan module.
 In the new version the RX and TX lines were connected correctly.
 - In the previous version there was a mistake in the silkscreen.
 Pin "PA09" had to be "PA07".
 This mistake was corrected in the new version.